 Firecrawl takes a fundamentally different approach than Exa.

 While Exa is search-first with extraction as a secondary feature, Firecrawl is extraction-first, built specifically for pulling clean, structured, LLM-ready data from websites at scale.
+It's also fully open source and can be self-hosted for teams that need full control over data and infrastructure.

 | Feature | Firecrawl | Exa |